KDEE-LP: Coverage

 When KDEE-LP was launched, it was originally on 97.7 FM, and could only be heard in the eastern part of Sacramento County at the most; it is not heard over the air too well in Sacramento proper, especially the African American community.
 However, this situation has been somewhat remedied: they have since launched a webcast.
 In 2011, KDEE-LP was moved to 97.5 FM and the transmitter was moved to provide better coverage.
-The terrestrial signal now covers the Sacramento metropolitan area and several outlining areas such as Davis, Elk Grove, Roseville, and Natomas.
+The terrestrial signal now covers the Sacramento metropolitan area and several outlying areas such as Davis, Elk Grove, Roseville, and Natomas.
 The 97.5 online stream (kdeefm.org) is available anywhere you get an Internet connection.